HannahHealyQCA/1701QCA-Assessment2/index.md

 ![Image](flow2.png)
 (This is an image of another more detailed version of my interaction flow diagram that shows each step individually.)

-More Information of the Microinteractions:
+More Information on the Microinteractions:

 Page 1- Door Opens